 Under GDPR, all parties involved in the processing of personal data of data subjects, whether controllers or processors are equally liable and are subject to the same fines for non-compliance which are significantly high (the greater of up to €20 million, or 4% of the worldwide annual revenue of the prior financial year).
 Fyber expects its Demand Partners to cooperate with such requests and respond to it in a timely manner as required by the GDPR.

-If Demand Partner has a legal basis to process personal data concerning a data subject in Fyber’s access or delete request as an independent controller, then it can continue processing such data for its own purposes and notify Fyber via email to firstname.lastname@example.org about it.
+If Demand Partner has a legal basis to process personal data concerning a data subject in Fyber’s access or delete request as an independent controller, then it can continue processing such data for its own purposes and notify Fyber via email.
+Your account manager can give you the contact information of the Fyber GDPR team.
 Otherwise, it is required to act as instructed by Fyber and either provide Fyber with a copy of the personal data concerning the data subject or confirm the deletion of such data from its systems- both within the provided response time.

 When Fyber’s records show that Demand Partner placed a bid and/or bought ad space inventory from a mobile application/website that is owned/developed by a Publisher, Fyber will require your cooperation and assistance with such data subject’ requests as they apply to your company.